loophp/collection/docs/pages/api.rst

 takeWhile
 ~~~~~~~~~

-It inspects the original collection and takes from it its elements to the moment when the condition fails,
-then it stops processing.
+Iterate over the collection items when the provided callback(s) are satisfied.

+It stops iterating when the callback(s) are not met.

+.. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
+             If you're looking for a logical ``AND``, you have make multiple calls to the
+             since operations.

+Be careful, this operation is not the same as the 'filter' operation.

 Interface: `TakeWhileable`_

-Signature: ``Collection::takeWhile(callable $callback);``
+Signature: ``Collection::takeWhile(callable ...$callbacks);``

 .. code-block:: php